digitallawyer/legaloperators/why-join.md

 title: Why Join?
 ---

-Legal Operators is the leading private community for legal operations professionals.
-Connect with peers.
-Brainstorm problems and discover solutions.
+Legal Operators is the leading private community for legal operations professionals to connect with peers, brainstorm problems and discover solutions.
 Access resources and vendor info in a private environment.

 <div class="row">
 <div class="col-md-6">
 	<h4 class="my-3">Members get access to</h4>
 	<ul>
 		<li>Hundreds of legal operations professionals from around the world</li>
-		<li>New discussions posted daily with thousands of messages</li>
+		<li>New topic-specific discussions posted daily with thousands of messages</li>
 		<li>Curated legal industry news across dozens of topics</li>
 		<li>Exclusive events and benefits for members</li>
 		<li>Local meetups and conferences</li>
 	</ul>
 	<h4 class="my-3">Why we're different</h4>
 	<p>We are a private and vetted community.
-We take the time to personally reach out to each and every one of our new members because community is of the utmost importance to us.</p>
+We take the time to personally reach out to each and get to know our members.
+Community is the utmost importance, and most valuable driver.  </p>
-	<p>Not only will you find yourself among peers in the industry, you’ll have the ability to personally connect with other legal operations professionals from around the world.</p>
+	<p>We believe that the legal operations eco-system is more than just in-house corporate legal operations professionals, but it includes technology vendors, law firms, and consultants.
+Anyone who is committed to advancing the legal operations profession, and open to sharing ideas and experiences is part of this community.
+You will find yourself connecting with industry peers, subject matter experts, and other like-minded professional from around the world.</p>

 </div>
 <div class="col-md-6">